A Boating Guide to Reedham

 Eating out in Reedham

 Reedham is well served by pubs, and you won’t have to walk very far to get to them.
-As well as the pubs there is a fish & chip shop.
-This is open Thursday to Saturday, lunchtimes and evenings.
+There is also a fish & chip shop, open Thursday to Saturday, lunchtimes and evenings.

 Situated in the middle of the public moorings is the Lord Nelson.
 The Lord Nelson is a tradition pub with a modern feel.
 It’s known for it’s real ales includes those from the local Humpty Dumpty Brewery.
 There is a bar/lounge, a separate restaurant area and an outdoor seating area.
 Double alongside moorings are available for patrons.